 Program Agenda

-Day 1: Meet at our office in Canmore at 8:30 am.
-After issuing food and gear we pack up and then drive west to Takakkaw Falls in Field, BC (just west of Lake Louise).
+Day 1: Meet at our classroom in Canmore at 8:30 am.
+After issuing food and gear we pack up and then drive west to Takakkaw Falls near Field, BC (west of Lake Louise).

-Days 2-3: Each day we will choose a suitable mountaineering objective.
-There are several large, glaciated peaks surrounding the upper valley, all of which are good intermediate objectives.
-They are: The President (10,295 ft., 3138m) on the south side of the valley which is normally climbed via the north-facing President Glacier to the President Col and then following the East Ridge to the Summit.
-This peak can also be climbed by the SW Ridge.
+Days 2-3: Each day we choose a suitable mountaineering objective.
+There are several large, glaciated peaks surrounding the upper valley, all of which are good intermediate peaks.
+These include: The President (10,295 ft., 3138m) on the south side of the valley is normally climbed via the north-facing President Glacier to the President Col and then following the East Ridge to the Summit.
+This peak can also be climbed via the SW Ridge.
 The Vice President (10,058 ft., 3066 m) is climbed directly from the President Col. Mount MacArthur (9,911 ft., 3021m) is on the north side of the Valley as is Isolated Peak (9,334 ft., 2845m).
-Both are reached by the MacArthur Glacier which we access below Isolated Col. At the head of the valley, above Kiwetinok Pass is Mount Kerr (9,394 ft., 2863m) which is more of a rock scramble involving some route finding and terrain evaluation skills.
+Both are reached via the McArthur Glacier which is accessed below Isolated Col. At the head of the valley, above Kiwetinok Pass is Mount Kerr (9,394 ft., 2863m) which is more of a rock scramble involving route finding and terrain evaluation skills.

 Meeting Time & Place

-The program begins at the Yamnuska office at 8:30am on the first day.
-The Yamnuska office is located at 200, 50 Lincoln Park.
+The program begins at the Yamnuska classroom at 8:30 am on the first day.
+The Yamnuska classroom is located at #100, 50 Lincoln Park.
 See this map for location.

 Transportation